 Should You Borrow a Private Loan?

-Students should not consider borrowing private student loans until they have exhausted their maximum federal student and parent loan eligibility.
+Students should not consider borrowing private student loans until they have exhausted their maximum federal student loan eligibility.
 The terms and conditions of these credit-based private loan programs vary, and as such, students are encouraged to review the details of the programs before selecting a private loan program.

 You should consider a private loan if any of the following situations apply: